PrestaShop/prestashop.github.io/howtos/misc/_posts/2018-03-02-2018-release-schedule.md

 We plan on keeping supporting version 1.6 until October 2018 - two years after the release of version 1.7.0.0.

-We want to release "patch" releases every two months until then, to fix the bugs reported by the community.
+We want to release "patch" releases regularly until then, to fix the bugs reported by the community.